 October is National Domestic Violence Awareness Month.
-Next week, October 16th - 22nd, is the week of action.
 You can visit www.nnedv.org for details on the daily initiatives.
-Thursday, October 20th, is purple Thursday and people are encouraged to wear purple to raise awareness.
+The goal is to provide information on what constitutes domestic violence and how to address it once recognized.
+Thursday, October 19th, is purple Thursday and people are encouraged to wear purple to raise awareness.
 Pennsylvania has several laws in place to protect victims of domestic violence.

 The Protection from Abuse (PFA) Act provides a civil remedy in the form of a stay away order.
 The PFA Act can only be utilized if there is a certain relationship between the victim and the offender; specifically, family or household members, sexual or intimate partners, or persons who share biological parenthood.
 Abuse under the PFA Act includes causing or attempting to cause bodily injury, rape, involuntary deviate sexual intercourse, sexual assault, placing another in fear of imminent serious bodily injury, infliction of false imprisonment, physically or sexually abusing minor children, and stalking in the sense of engaging in a course of conduct which place a person in reasonable fear of bodily injury.
 Three years is the maximum length of a PFA Order.
 Violations of a PFA Order can carry criminal violations.